benaasheim/SDL_ACCEL_Build/README.md

 First, ensure that you have installed all listed dependencies.
 They should be available from your distributions package manager.

-To build the project, create a `build/` directory, run CMake, and build with CMake specifying a source directory: `src/`
+To build the project, create a `build/` directory, run CMake, and build with CMake specifying a source directory: `-Dsrc`

 ```sh
 $ mkdir build